Syennagraham/TarotBytes/README.md

 # TarotBytes
 Performs tarot readings using PaLM, Google's large language model.

-The spreads and interpretations are based off of the Rider-Waite Tarot Deck.
-[Rider-Waite Spreads](https://psychiclibrary.com/tarot-card-spreads/)

 ## Spreads

 ### The Three-Card Spread
 The Three-Card Tarot Spread is a fundamental and widely used layout in tarot card reading.
 It consists of drawing three cards from the tarot deck and arranging them in a row.
 Each card in this spread has a specific significance:

-1. This card represents the past and provides insight into the events, influences, or circumstances that have led up to the current situation or question.
+The First Card: This card represents the past and provides insight into the events, influences, or circumstances that have led up to the current situation or question.

-2. This card represents the present and offers guidance or insights into the current state of affairs or the energies surrounding the situation.
+The Second Card: This card represents the present and offers guidance or insights into the current state of affairs or the energies surrounding the situation.

-3. This card represents the future and provides glimpses into potential outcomes, paths, or developments based on the current circumstances and choices made.
+The Third Card: This card represents the future and provides glimpses into potential outcomes, paths, or developments based on the current circumstances and choices made.

 ### The Celtic Cross